radiantlogic-v8/documentation-new/documentation/maintenance/scaling-nodes.md

 ## Self-Managed Deployment

-The number of nodes to scale to is defined in the Helm Chart.
-Helm charts for self-managed deployments will be available in July 2024.
+For self-managed deployments, you can specify the number of nodes to scale during the initial installation or an upgrade by setting the desired value in the [`replicaCount`](../installation/self-managed/#steps-for-deployment)) field of the Helm Chart's values.yaml file.
+The number of nodes should be determined based on your throughput requirements.
+Generally, for test deployment, you can set the value as 1 and for production deployments, the value can be 2 or higher.
+While the recommended maximum for production environment is 5 nodes, you can adjust this value as needed to suit your specific needs.
+For more information, see [Self-managed Deployment](../installation/self-managed).